 We have developed a professional image as a wastewater and drinking water treatment engineering service provider in the PRC.
-Recently, we have also expanded to other fields of environmental protection.
-For example, we formed the JV Company with Best Well in the fourth quarter of 2016 and planned to provide operation services to a hazardous wastes treatment plant of Best Well.
+Recently, we also plan to expand to other fields of environmental protection.
 However, there can be no assurance that we can remain profitable in these new business areas.
 Should we fail to effectively meet the challenges arising from these new business areas, such as (i) shortage of technical staff; (ii) significant technical updates; (iii) intensifying competition; and (iv) significant change in relevant regulations and/or government policies in the new business areas, our business, financial condition and results of operations may be materially and adversely affected.